ibm-cloud-docs/account/change-plan.md

 You can change your service plan in {{site.data.keyword.Bluemix}} in the service instance dashboard if plan changes are enabled for that service.
 {: shortdesc}

-If you're looking for details about upgrading your account type, see [How do I upgrade or change my account type?](/docs/account/account_faq.html#changeacct).
+See [How do I upgrade or change my account type?](/docs/account/account_faq.html#changeacct) if you're looking for details about upgrading your account type.
 {: tip}

 Only certain services provide the ability for you to change the service plan.
 If plan changes are enabled for the service, the service instance dashboard displays a **Plan** option in the navigation.
 Each service has a different set of next steps to follow if you change your plan.